 Update: As of 04/08/2017, considering the new endings & extra things added by Night School, Oxenfree remains without the shadow of a doubt, one of the best indie game I have played in 2016.

 So it must be said that I am terribly bad at keeping track of up and coming games because I quite simply can’t seem to keep track of time in general.
 Sometimes this is bad, and sometimes I get to play games like OXENFREE with the full mystery they deserve.

-One night, and the night after that one, I spent the dark hours playing OXENFREE, because it seemed to call onto me, and because I really, really felt like I needed to.
+One night, and the night after that one, I spent the dark hours playing OXENFREE, because it seemed to call me, and because I really, really felt like I needed to.

 OXENFREE is the very first game made by Night School Studio, made up of former Telltale and Disney employees, and oh god do I want to hug them all.
-In OXENFREE, you play as Alex, a teenage girl with teal hair, who just met Jonas, her brand new step-bother, result of their parents’s recent marriage.
+In OXENFREE, you play as Alex, a teenage girl with teal hair, who just met Jonas, her brand new step-bother, the result of their parents’ recent marriage.
 The both of them, as well as Ren, Alex’s best friend, are on a ferry on their way to the mysterious place that is: Edward’s Island.